Skip to Content

 Now, don’t think that these are God-forgotten places just because you can get a meal for such ridiculous prices.
 There are some really fast developing cities and of course you can also find some really expensive restaurants and luxurious rooftop bars here.

-Transportation In Southeast Asia
+Transportation costs in Southeast Asia

 Getting around the cities via public transport is really cheap and convenient, especially in the big cities like Ho Chi Minh, Bangkok, and Kuala Lumpur.
 However, renting a bike is even better.
 It’s very easy and cheap to rent a bike in all of these countries and that will save you some money on buying bus and train tickets.
 But even if you do decide on the latter option, bus and trains are pretty cheap.